bgachara/bgachara.github.io/posts/rust_ref.md

 ```

-- Traits are most useful when applied to multiple types
-- Trait methods are always public
+- Traits are most useful when applied to multiple types.
+Trait methods are always public.
 - We cannot implement a trait  from an external crate on a type from an external crate, must make an intermediary type to connect them.

 ### Generics